 d.
 Inspection Team Composition.
 Inspectors assigned to initial and follow-up EDV inspections should have the appropriate training and experience.
 Assigned team members should remain with the team for the duration of each inspection, with no other duties.
-Consideration should be given to participation in the initial EDV inspections by technical staff, staff from Region II, and/or the host region.
+Consideration should be given to participation in the initial EDV inspections by NRR technical staff, staff from Region II, and/or the host region.

-Specific inspection and experience for a particular team will depend on the certified design, the system or systems selected in the sample, and the safety and risk significance of specific disciplines such as digital instrumentation and controls (I&C).
-Some inspections may require the use of contractor support to augment available and Regional staff.
+Specific inspection and experience need for a particular team will depend on the certified design, the system or systems selected in the sample, and the safety and risk significance of specific disciplines such as digital instrumentation and controls (I&C).
+Some inspections may require the use of contractor support to augment available NRR and Regional staff.

 At least 2 inspectors with a QA background should participate on an inspection team, particularly for an initial EDV inspection where the design authority is finalizing the design for its first plant in accordance with 10 CFR Part 52.